 Can I make this a day ahead?
 Yes!
 Beetroot Pachadi tastes even better after a few hours of resting.
 Just keep it refrigerated and bring it to room temperature before serving.

 Is this the same as beetroot raita?
 Not exactly.
-While both are curd-based, raita is often made with raw vegetables without any cooking. it has like Green chili, chaat masala, or pepper and is garnished with coriander or mint leaves.
+While both are curd-based, raita is often made with raw vegetables without any cooking.
+It has like green chilli, chaat masala, or pepper and is garnished with coriander or mint leaves.
 For Pachadi, we cook the vegetables, coconut, and aromatics, and finish with a tempering.

 Can I use boiled beetroot?
-Yes, but pan-cooking beetroot with spices brings out better flavor.
-Boiled beetroot can be a quick shortcut though.
+Yes, but pan-cooking beetroot with spices brings out a better flavour.
+Boiled beetroot can be a quick shortcut, though.

 Is this dish spicy?
 Not at all.
 It's mild, with a little kick from green chilli.
 Adjust according to your preference.

-What does it taste like?
+What does the dish taste like?
 It's tangy, slightly sweet, and creamy, with a warm note from the ginger and a classic Kerala touch from curry leaves and coconut oil.

 → Heavy-bottomed pan or skillet